DarienAB/Project-3/README.md

 # Project-3
-CSC 2053 002: This is our final project of our class.
+This is Villanova's version of the Facebook Marketplace.
+However, our name is V-Pop.